benchristel/web-quine-starter-kit/README.md

 one big JavaScript file, which is then copy-pasted into the HTML.
-Be aware that the order in which files are concatenated is not guaranteed, with the exception that the `main.js` file always goes at the end.
-That means that files other than `main.js` shouldn't depend on any other files having been loaded first.
+Be aware that the order in which files are concatenated is not guaranteed, with the exception that the `main.js` file always goes at the end, and any files in the `src/preamble/` directory go first.
+That means that files other than `main.js` generally should not depend on any other files having been loaded first, though if you can't avoid an ordering dependency between files the file that must run first should go in `src/preamble/`.

 To make that a bit more concrete, here's an example of what *won't* work: